Clemson University: Athletics

 Clemson University teams are known as the Tigers.
 They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision (FBS) sub-level for football), primarily competing in the Atlantic Coast Conference (ACC) for all sports since the 1953–54 season.
-Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, and track & field; while women's sports include basketball, cross country, golf, rowing, soccer, diving, tennis, track & field, softball, and volleyball.
+Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, and track & field, while women's sports include basketball, cross country, golf, gymnastics, lacrosse, rowing, soccer, tennis, track & field, softball, and volleyball.

 The most-prominent athletics facilities on campus are Memorial Stadium, Littlejohn Coliseum, Doug Kingsmore Stadium, Historic Riggs Field, and Fike Recreation Center.
-Clemson has won 7 national championships including 3 in football (1981, 2016, and 2018), 3 in men's soccer (1984, 1987, and 2021), and men's golf (2003).

-In 2020, university officials decided to dissolve its Men's Track and Field and Cross Country teams at the end of the academic year.
+In 2020, university officials decided to dissolve its men's track and field and cross country teams at the end of the academic year.
 Despite pressure from student activists, the university did not reverse its decision until a class-action Title IX lawsuit was formed.
 Following pressure from state officials, the university reversed its decision on April 22, 2021.
 The university followed this by announcing the additions of women's lacrosse and gymnastics.

-Public safety
+Public safety and governance

 Clemson University operates with the Clemson University Police Department and the Clemson University Fire & EMS for public safety needs.
-Both departments are staffed 24 hours a day, 7 days a week.
-The Clemson University Fire & EMS has one station, at 1521 Perimeter Road.
+Both departments are staffed 24 hours a day, seven days a week.
+The Clemson University Fire & EMS has two stations: the headquarters at 1521 Perimeter Road, and a second station at 740 Issaqueena Trail.
 The Police Department is located at 124 Ravenel Center Place, Seneca.

+Clemson University Fire Department provides fire protection to the City of Clemson.

+The governing body of the municipal corporation of Clemson University is the university's board of trustees.
+Clemson University has its own municipal court, which is housed in Gentry Hall.
+The judge of that court is appointed by the board of trustees, and the Clemson student affairs division manages the court.
+The university may not put in place its own taxes, and purchasing of food and beverage does not come with additional taxes that the City of Clemson levies in its jurisdiction.
+Additionally, Clemson University has its own policies on the open carrying of alcohol while the municipal code of the City of Clemson explicitly forbids open carrying of alcohol.